Rubbish Clearance & Bulky Waste Collection Windsor, Maidenhead and Surrey

 Like the council service, a man and van waste contractor visits the property, loads up the junk, and takes it away for disposal.
 The main differences to the council’s service are speed (private collectors can respond much faster), labour (they will collect from anywhere inside or outside the home), and type of waste (they can take all types including things like rubble and garden waste).

 The cost of a private man and van collection depends on the type and amount of waste and when you need it removed.
-For lots of examples of man & van rubbish collections with prices, see the LoveJunk Rubbish Removal Price Gallery.
+For lots of examples of man & van rubbish collections with prices, see the LoveJunk Rubbish Removal Prices Gallery.

 Find cheapest bulky waste collector in Windsor, Maidenhead & Surrey